AI In Biotechnology – Exploring Role And Applications

 Artificial Intelligence and Machine Learning are extensively used in drug discovery.
 Machine Learning helps in discovering small molecules that could give therapeutic benefits dependent on known target structures.
 Machine Learning is widely used in diagnosing diseases as it uses the true result to improve the diagnostic tests i.e., the more diagnostic tests that are run, the more accurate results can be achieved.
 AI is also helping in reducing the radiation therapy planning process resulting in saving time and improving patient care.
 Another area where Artificial Intelligence and Machine Learning are proving to be promising include enhancing the EHRs with evidence-based medicines and clinical decision support systems.
 Apart from the above-mentioned applications, these technologies are widely used in gene editing, radiology, personalized medicine, medication management, etc.

-Breeding of animals is one area where Artificial Intelligence and machine learning models provide valuable insights.
+The breeding of animals is one area where Artificial Intelligence and machine learning models provide valuable insights.
 Selective breeding is a very common practice where animals with the most desirable characteristics are bred with each other so that their offspring will also result in the same traits.
 This practice is implemented on the molecular level too where genetic characteristics among the animals are selected and such animals are bred.
-Machine Learning helps in understanding the genomics and making informed decisions and enhancing the capabilities of scientists in predicting the expression of those genes.
+Machine learning is being used to interpret large genomic data sets and annotate a wide variety of genomic sequence elements.

 Industrial biotechnology is all about biopolymers substitutes, the invention in various areas like vehicle parts, fuels, fibers, new chemicals, and the production process.